-Tension headaches are often described as a pressing or tightening pain of mild to moderate intensity that affects both sides of the head.
-They often come with stiff and aching neck and shoulder muscles.
+People often describe tension headaches as a pressing or tightening pain of mild to moderate intensity that affects both sides of the head.
+They often come with a stiff and aching neck and shoulder muscles.

 Types of tension headache